pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 #.
 Logon on BIG-IP and verifiy the Application is correctly deployed.

 #.
-Logon on BIG-IQ as Olivia, go to Application tab and check the application is displayed and analytics are showing.
+Logon on BIG-IQ as admin, go to Application tab and check the application is displayed and analytics are showing.

 |lab-1-3|